Coder-CH1/Firebase-Realm/README.md

 to# Firebase-Realm

-A UIkit based project that fetches post and chats from  Firebase Authenticated users.
+A UIkit(programmatic ui) based project that fetches post and chats from  Firebase Authenticated users.